lucky401/sapotify/README.md

 - Write your playlist title (min 10 characters) and descriptions
 - Create private playlist with your selected tracs, title and descriptions
 - All playlists you make will be kept private.
+- Maintainable Tests using react-testing-library
+- Using zustand and redux for state management

 ## Additional Features